The new Danish game Machineers, which playfully introduces programming concepts to children, wins its second award at a student games competition.

 Machineers is currently under development and will be released on the App Store for iPad and iPad mini in the fall of 2013.
 A free demo for Windows and Mac is available now in English, Danish, German, Spanish and Italian on the website.
 Contact us to get the preview version (in English) with all 7 puzzles.

 Lohika, the company developing Machineers, is a young international enterprise, based in Copenhagen, with a strong background in programming and game design.
-The team has a vision to change the way the world learns by bringing digital literacy to your children.
+The team has the vision to change the way the world learns by bringing digital literacy to your children.